|

 Source:

-September 9, 1953, Pembroke, Ontario.
-Her father was a Lieutenant Colonel in
+Pembroke, Ontario.
+Dee's father was a Lieutenant Colonel in the Canadian Air

 she was growing up.
 After high school she tried university but preferred to